Improving Student Mental Health Outcomes

 To learn more, visit https://www.hashtagme.world/

-Lee’s family has been personally affected by the devastating impact of suicide - when in September 2018 Lee's eldest son ended his own life just after starting university.
-Lee took part in a panel discussion at May's Improving Student Mental Health Outcomes conference; providing insight into his experience and contributing thoughts that Lee will build-on in his keynote, including:
+Lee’s family has been personally affected by the devastating effect of suicide, when in September 2018 his eldest son, Daniel ended his own life just after starting University.

 Dr. Theo Gilbert and Andrew Marunchak, both based at the University of Hertfordshire, will present on further progress that has been made towards training students and staff in the micro skills of compassion via a multi user virtual reality simulation since the first Improving Student Mental Health Outcomes conference in May,